Nurse Midwifery

 Biography

-Dr. Ketchie's educational background includes earning a Doctorate in Nursing Practice at Augusta University, a Post Master’s Certificate as an Adult Nurse Practitioner (ANP) from Northern Kentucky University, an MSN concentrating in Midwifery from East Carolina University, and a BSN from the University of Connecticut.
-She has 30-plus years of experience focused as a certified nurse-midwife and presently uses this experience and knowledge within our nursing programs.
-Her research and clinical interests include increasing the use of research evidence in nursing practice, physiologic birth, and obesity's effect on pregnancy.
-She has presented on women's health topics locally, at the state level, and nationally.
-She is presently serving on a task force examining Georgia's high maternal mortality rates.
-She presently coordinates the Nurse-Midwifery and Women's Health Nurse Practitioner Program.
+Dr. Ketchie's educational background includes earning a Doctorate in Nursing Practice from Augusta University, a Post Master’s Certificate as an Adult Nurse Practitioner (ANP) from Northern Kentucky University, a MSN concentrating in Nurse -Midwifery from East Carolina University, and a BSN from the University of Connecticut.
+With over 30 years of experience as a certified nurse-midwife (CNM), she has dedicated the past decade to nursing education while continuing to practice as a CNM.